AbbasLB/AbbasLB/README.md

 ### Hi there 👋

+👨‍💻 Abbas Khreiss | Software Engineer

+🎓 Master's Degree in Computer Science - Distributed Computing | Ensimag & UGA

+🚀 2 years of professional experience at a Boston-based startup, building multiple features from scratch and integrating crucial services into our application.
+Experienced in C#, ASP.NET Core and Windows Development.
+Used Google Cloud Platform, Microsoft Azure, SendGrid and Stripe.

+🌟 Currently working as a Software Engineer Intern at Criteo.
+During my first internship there, I worked as a Full Stack Developer, and then I joined again for my master's final year internship working with the NoSQL team, learning more about distributed systems and NoSQL databases.

+I am passionate about pushing boundaries and leveraging cutting-edge technologies to drive impactful results.

 <!--
 **AbbasLB/AbbasLB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.